SaumyaGupta-1907/MLOps/Labs/Github_Labs/Lab2/README.md

 - **Extended Testing:** Added new test cases in `test/tests.py` to cover additional validation scenarios and ensure model reliability.
 - **Enhanced CI/CD Workflows:**
   - Updated `.github/github_lab2_model_calibration_on_push.yml` and `.github/github_lab2_model_calibration.yml`
-  - Integrated new tests and **accuracy validation checks** within the automated GitHub Actions pipeline to maintain performance standards.
+  - Integrated new tests in the flow and **accuracy validation checks with logging** within the automated GitHub Actions pipeline to maintain performance standards.

 ## Purpose